mikaelsundell/training/arri-logc/README.md

 Introduction
 ------------

-arri-logc is a set of utility apps to work with arri-logc colorspaces.
+arri-logc is a set of utility apps for the arri logc wide gamut colorspace.

 Documentation
 -------------